henrynjones/Stat-Modelling/README.md

-This repository is a compilation of work completed for MA340 statistical modelling techniques.
+This repository is a compilation of work in R completed for MA340 statistical modelling techniques.
 Homework and and lab assignemnts for this class were completed with Andrew Pinkham @andrewcolepinkham.
 The markdown files allow for viewing.